lightmeterio/ControlCenter/README.md

 ## Domain Mapping

-Domain Mapping is supported, grouping related recipients as single ones.
+Domain Mapping is supported.
+This means remote hosts which are related to each other are treated as one where necessary (eg outlook.com and hotmail.com).

-Currently the mapping is hardcoded in the application, and can only be changed at build time.
+Currently the mapping is hardcoded in the application - changing the mappings requires [rebuilding](#Build-from-source-code) the application.

-We hope delivering a good mapping list useful for most users, but if you have custom needs, you can rebuild Control Center with a custom list by customizing the file `domainmapping/mapping.json` before running `make`.
+Mappings are stored in `domainmapping/mapping.json` and cover the largest remote hosts by default.
+The mappings can be easily customised by editing that file, followed by [rebuilding](#Build-from-source-code).

-Please consider sending us a merge request in case you think your domain mapping can benefit other users!
+Please consider extending the default mappings by making merge requests to benefit all users!